 Every driver and fleet business owner knows their truck logs are important.
-Truck drivers have to have good records of their time on the road and at their rigs to be licensed by their state.
+Truck drivers must have good records of their time on the road and in their rigs to be licensed by their state.
 But what exactly does your truck log record?
 And can it get you into some serious trouble if you don’t know it?

 The driver’s duty logbook is a must-have item for every professional truck driver.
 You can’t drive freight without it.
 FMCSA released an ELD rule that would require the installation of electronic logging devices (ELDs) in most commercial trucks over 10,000 pounds.
 The mandate was implemented on December 18, 2017.

 What are truck logs, and why do I need them?

 Truck logs are used in the trucking industry to record and report information on commercial vehicles.
 These logs include any data used for many purposes, including payroll, maintenance, safety compliance, fuel tracking, trip documentation, and more.
 Truck logs can be simple or complex, depending on what data you need to track.